MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

 - In a **Powershell** window (as Administrator):
   - **cd** in to the folder where the toolset was extracted.
   - Run **Setup.ps1**.
-This should set up docker networks, firewall rules to communicate with the local mock Playfab **VMagent** and pull down the PlayFab docker image from [Microsoft/PlayFab-Multiplayer](https://hub.docker.com/r/microsoft/playfab-multiplayer/).
-Note that the first time this set up runs, it can take a few minutes while it downloads the container image.
+This should set up docker networks, firewall rules to communicate with the local mock Playfab **VMagent**, and pull down the PlayFab docker image from [Microsoft/PlayFab-Multiplayer](https://hub.docker.com/r/microsoft/playfab-multiplayer/).
+The first time this set up runs, it can take a few minutes while it downloads the container image.
 You might need to override the execution policy to allow script execution.

 - Compress your game server and its dependencies to a zip archive, in the same way that it's uploaded to PlayFab multiplayer platform.